 What Is Corollary Relief?

-In bringing an application to sever corollary relief, you are essentially asking that the Justice allow you to move forward with your divorce, without having a finalized judgment with relation to the remaining outstanding issues, including your matrimonial property, spousal support, child support issues, and parenting issues.
+In bringing an application to sever corollary relief, you are essentially asking that the Justice allow you to move forward with your divorce, without having a finalized judgment with relation to the remaining outstanding issues, including spousal support, child support and parenting issues.
 In determining whether a Court will likely grant an application to sever corollary relief, the sole test used by the Court will be “Whether it is fair in the circumstances?”.
 The test itself gives a great deal of discretion and deference to the sitting Justice, and will ultimately depend on your specific facts of the case.
 Thus, it makes it difficult to accurately determine or predict whether or not it would likely be granted.

-What If Children Are Involved?
+Even If Children Are Involved?

 The analysis is a bit different where the parties have children of the marriage, because section 11(1)(b) under the Divorce Act places an additional burden on the Court to ensure that it can only order a severance of corollary relief where it is satisfied that reasonable arrangements have been made for the support of any children of the marriage.
 Thus, it appears from the case law, that there should be some sort of public policy need or compelling reason to grant the application, as well as a burden placed on the Applicant to prove that it would not severely prejudice the party opposing the application.
 Of course, as mentioned above, if children are involved, then the Court must also be satisfied that reasonable arrangements have been made for the support of the children.

 Disclaimer: The content provided in the blog posts of Jones Divorce & Family Law is general information and should not be considered legal advice.
 Please contact a lawyer for legal advice tailored to your specific situation.
 All articles are current as of their original publication date.